stytchauth/stytch-management-go/migrate_from_v2.md

 - `Environment` holds the configuration for one instance of the project
   - An environment can be of type live or type test
   - A maximum of one live environment is supported
+  - A live environment cannot be deleted.
+The project must be deleted instead.
   - It's possible to have many test environments
   - Each environment has an identifier, also called a slug
   - The slug is immutable and configurable at creation